Winnefox Technology Executive Council (WTEC)

 Call for nominations

-The Winnefox Technology Coordinator sends an email to the Directors-Plus mailing list soliciting nominations.
+The Winnefox Director sends an email to the Directors-Plus mailing list soliciting nominations.
 Directors may nominate themselves or another director with that person’s permission.
 Reminder emails are sent weekly prior to the deadline.
 Nominations are sent to the Winnefox Office.
 Nominees may optionally send a brief statement about why they would like to be elected.

 1-Jan